Jacqueline Green: Career

-Green impressed the Ailey American Dance Theater’s incoming artistic director, Robert Battle, when she performed with Ailey II in Shards by the esteemed Seattle choreographer Donald Byrd.
+Green impressed the Ailey American Dance Theater's incoming artistic director, Robert Battle, when she performed with Ailey II in Shards by the esteemed Seattle choreographer Donald Byrd.
 She auditioned for and was invited to join the Alvin Ailey American Dance Theater in 2011.

 Green received a dance fellowship award from the Princess Grace Foundation in 2014.
 She has been granted prominent roles in many productions at Ailey including one in Pas de Duke and the key "umbrella" role in Revelations, both by artistic director Judith Jamison.
 She also worked with Jamison in 2018 on Cry.

-In 2019, Green was recognized for her strong stage presence when performing in Donald Byrd’s "Greenwood", a dance production centered around the 1921 Tulsa race massacre.
+In 2019, Green was recognized for her strong stage presence when performing in Donald Byrd's "Greenwood", a dance production centered around the 1921 Tulsa race massacre.

 Green performed in Ode, a work by the Miami-born choreographer Jamar Roberts that premiered in 2019 and whose subject matter was gun violence and its effects.
-The Observer praised both Roberts and Green for Ode, stating that the work was "strengthened by the presence of Jacqueline Green in the central role—tall, strong, commanding yet modest, she has emerged as the company’s star.
+The Observer praised both Roberts and Green for Ode, stating that the work was "strengthened by the presence of Jacqueline Green in the central role—tall, strong, commanding yet modest, she has emerged as the company's star.
 You can't keep your eyes off her, and you find yourself speculating on how she can expand her range."
 A reviewer at the Financial Times also lauded Roberts' Ode and described Green as "bewitching".

-Considered a powerful talent and regarded as unusual for ascending so quickly despite a late start in her dance training, Green continues to impress critics with her abilities.
-She credits her success to the late Alvin Ailey, founder of the Ailey Dance Theater and a celebrated cultural leader and recipient of numerous awards including the Presidential Medal of Freedom.
+Green credits her success to the late Alvin Ailey, founder of the Ailey Dance Theater.